open-innovations/bradford-2025/src/glossary/term/audience-number.md

 ---
 title: Audience number
-description: The size of the audience at an event.
+description: The size of the audience at an event or total number of people who attended or experienced the BD25 programme content.
 ---

 This could be an expected, actual or estimated audience number.